aws/aperf/README.md

 * To enable function-level profiling, install the `perf` binary on your instances.
 * Download the right [APerf binary](https://github.com/aws/aperf/releases) based on the instance type (x86/Intel/AMD or aarch64/Graviton).
 * For JVM profiling ensure the [async-profiler](https://github.com/async-profiler/async-profiler/tree/master) binary is installed and the `jps` command is available (part of Java Development Kit).
+* Root permission required for pagetypeinfo and slabinfo in Memory Allocation data.
+Run APerf with `sudo` if you are not root.

 ## Documentation